atoughman/code-type-webapp/README.md

 P.S.
 NCFS - "New Component From Scratch" previously NCFS was NCB "New Component Built" which you may find in commit history :)

+Sometimes Code works fine, but console logs some errors.
+When you fix them explicitly in commit.
+Name it like below [ console ] fix

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.